majidraza1228/local-mcpserver/README.md

 # Local MCP Server

-A collection of Model Context Protocol (MCP) servers for database access, GitHub integration, and markdown conversion.
+A collection of Model Context Protocol (MCP) servers for database access and document conversion to Markdown.
 Use with VS Code & GitHub Copilot for AI-powered development workflows.

 ## 🚀 Quick Start with VS Code